Woombat84/SIR/README.md

 # SIR
-Sewer fault detection P4 project
+Sewer fault detection P4 project\
-A projct for detecting faults within the sewer.
+A projct for detecting faults within the sewer.\
+\
+\

-Hardware use: Intel RealSense d435i
+Hardware use: Intel RealSense d435i\

-What works so far is a skeleton setup before any prossecing.
-Depth, IR and RGB are displayed, the IMU data is printed to the console.
+\

-Software needed : Intel RealSence SDK
+\Software needed : Intel RealSence SDK
                   A cpp comipler as visual studio
+\
+\
+What works so far is a skeleton setup before any prossecing.\
+Depth, IR and RGB are displayed, the IMU data is printed to the console.\